BookishLang/Bookish/README.md

 # <img src="https://media.discordapp.net/attachments/916226674071339010/1033365399485562950/Bookish.png?width=30&height=30" alt="#"> Bookish
 Bookish is a low-level simple-to-learn cross-platform programming language that can be considered as an **OOP language**, however Bookish **does not depend on OOP**.
 This page is for the documentation, introduction of Bookish.

+# P.S.
+This project will likely not be continued, as it was solely for experience.
+To also note, I never released the IDE publicly unfortunately.

 You are also able to ask for help via discussions, submit any issues you encounter or any requests.
 This can also be considered the help/issues/feature request page of the **Bookish IDE**.
 If you're wondering why we only have an `.exe` for Windows in our IDE Releases, that's because the **IDE is supported on Windows only**, however you can probably use **Wine** on Linux to run the IDE.

 But for the programming language, we will implement a **cross-platform virtual machine** for Bookish to run on **Windows, Mac, Linux**.
 The `runtime` and `compilation time` are promised to be the same, unless your computer has **harsh performance issues**.